infobloxopen/terraform-provider-bloxone/templates/guides/quickstart-dfp.md

 ````
-The `rules` attribute in the Access code resource is used to specify the Named List.
+The `rules` attribute in the Access code resource is used to specify the Named List created earlier.

 You can now run `terraform plan` to see what resources will be created.